John Galliano: Antisemitic outburst

 Circa December 2010, a drunken Galliano insulted a group of Jewish women in Paris bar La Perle, saying: "I love Hitler...
 People like you would be dead.
-Your mothers, your forefathers would all be fucking gassed."
+Your mothers, your forefathers would all be fucking gassed".
 The video resurfaced in February 2011, just before Paris Fashion Week Autumn/Winter 2011/2012.

-On 25 February 2011, Dior announced their suspension of Galliano including the following statement:Because of the particularly odious character of the behaviour and comments made by John Galliano in a video made public on Monday, the Dior house decided to suspend him immediately and has engaged in a process to dismiss him.The show-business industry expressed mixed feelings towards the designer's anti-semitic speech.
-Natalie Portman, who had an endorsement contract with Dior, said she was "deeply shocked" by Galliano's comments and that "these still-existing prejudices... are the opposite of all that is beautiful" and "As an individual who is proud to be Jewish, [she] will not be associated with Mr. Galliano in any way."
+On 25 February 2011, Dior announced their suspension of Galliano including the following statement:Because of the particularly odious character of the behaviour and comments made by John Galliano in a video made public on Monday, the Dior house decided to suspend him immediately and has engaged in a process to dismiss him.

+The show-business industry expressed mixed feelings towards the designer's antisemitic speech.
+Natalie Portman, who had an endorsement contract with Dior, said she was "deeply shocked" by Galliano's comments and that "these still-existing prejudices... are the opposite of all that is beautiful" and "As an individual who is proud to be Jewish, [she] will not be associated with Mr. Galliano in any way".
 However, another model for Dior, French model and actress Eva Green, said of the incident: "Sometimes, you can make mistakes.
 I don't think he's antisemitic.
 I'm Jewish.
 I don't think he has anything against the Jews.
-I think it's more that he was probably a bit drunk."
+I think it's more that he was probably a bit drunk".

 Galliano denied the allegations through his lawyer, and launched a defamation lawsuit against the couple accusing him of antisemitism.
-On 1 March 2011, Dior announced that it had begun procedures of dismissal for Galliano, with Dior's chief executive Sidney Toledano stating, "I very firmly condemn what was said by John Galliano."
-Dior announced it will continue to support the Galliano brand financially due to licence despite the scandal, and Bill Gaytten would replace John Galliano as creative director at the helm of Dior and the Galliano brand.
+On 1 March 2011, Dior announced that it had begun procedures of dismissal for Galliano, with Dior's chief executive Sidney Toledano stating, "I very firmly condemn what was said by John Galliano", Dior announced it will continue to support the Galliano brand financially due to licence despite the scandal, and Bill Gaytten would replace John Galliano as creative director at the helm of Dior and the Galliano brand.

-In France, the expression of anti-semitic ideas is illegal.
-It was reported on 2 March 2011 that Galliano was to face trial in Paris for allegedly making anti-semitic comments to two fellow customers in a café.
+In France, the expression of antisemitic ideas is illegal.
+It was reported on 2 March 2011 that Galliano was to face trial in Paris for allegedly making antisemitic comments to two fellow customers in a café.
 The trial commenced on 22 June 2011.
-Galliano's lawyer argued that the "series of public outbursts during which he uttered racist and anti-Semitic insults in a Paris café" were the result of "work-related stress and multiple addictions."
+Galliano's lawyer argued that the "series of public outbursts during which he uttered racist and anti-Semitic insults in a Paris café" were the result of "work-related stress and multiple addictions".

-On 8 September 2011, Galliano was found guilty of making anti-semitic remarks and sentenced to a total of €6,000 in suspended fines.
+Galliano said that his mental state had been affected by the death of his friend and close business partner, Steven Robinson.
+On 8 September 2011, Galliano was found guilty of making antisemitic remarks and sentenced to a total of €6,000 in suspended fines.